This post may contain affiliate links. Please read our disclosure policy.

 - 1/4 cup water

 - Place the tahini paste in a small bowl.
-Add the lemon juice, crushed garlic and salt.
-Use a whisk or fork to combine mixture.
-Alternatively, you can blend everything in a small food processor or blender, stopping periodically to scrape down the sides as necessary.
+Add the lemon juice, garlic and salt.
+Use a fork or whisk to combine the ingredients until completely combined and they form a thick paste.

 - Taste and adjust by adding more lemon juice, salt or water.